Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

 \subsubsection{Problem Setup}

 We evaluate the solver on a 6-DOF quadrotor model.
-Agile quadrotor flight serves as a standard and rigorous benchmark in modern robotics due to its highly nonlinear, underactuated dynamics and the strict requirement for high-frequency replanning in cluttered environments \cite{foehn2021time, carius2020mpc}.
-Demonstrating real-time, massively parallel trajectory generation for such platforms addresses a critical demand for robust edge compute solutions in autonomous navigation.
+Agile quadrotor flight is a standard robotics benchmark due to its highly nonlinear, underactuated dynamics and the need for high-frequency replanning in cluttered environments \cite{foehn2021time}.
+Demonstrating real-time, massively parallel trajectory generation for this platform addresses a critical need for robust edge computing in autonomous navigation.